-When buying any services, the principal sets of legislation which apply are the Sale of Goods and Services Act 1982 (SGSA), where the contract for the service is before 1 October 2015, or the Consumer Rights Act 2015 (CRA) where the contract for the service is after 1 October 2015.
+When buying any services, the principal legislation which applies is the Consumer Rights Act 2015 (CRA) where the contract for the service is after 1 October 2015.

 The Consumer Credit Act 1974 (CCA) may also apply for all purchases made with the help of credit and the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (CCR) for distance selling, online or away from a sellers' premises i.e. at home or at work.